Tatyana Bakhteeva

-Tatyana Dmitrievna Bakhteyeva or Tetyana Dmytriyivna Bakhteyeva is a Doctor of Medical Sciences (since 2008), CEO of Donetsk Oblast Clinical Territorial Medical Association, People's Deputy of Ukraine.
+Tatyana Dmitrievna Bakhteyeva or Tetyana Dmytriyivna Bakhteyeva (born November 27, 1953) is a Doctor of Medical Sciences (since 2008), CEO of Donetsk Oblast Clinical Territorial Medical Association, former People's Deputy of Ukraine from 2019 to 2022.

-Biography
+Early life and education

 Tatyana Bakhteeva was born on November 27, 1953, in Donetsk, Ukraine.
-She is divorced, her ex-husband Alimzhan Bakhteev is working in bus transfer services; they have a common daughter Irina Valitova (born 1975), who is teaching at Donetsk Medical University.
+She is divorced, her ex-husband Alimzhan Bakhteev is working in bus transfer services.
+They have a daughter Irina Valitova (born in 1975), who is a teacher at Donetsk Medical University in Donetsk, Ukraine.

-Education

-In 1977 Bakhteeva graduated from Donetsk Medical University as a GP, in 2002 she obtained Diploma in Economics in Donetsk State University of Economics and Trade named after M. Tugan-Baranovsky; after that she became a People's Deputy of Ukraine from Party of Regions and never returned to medicine.
+In 1977 Bakhteeva graduated from Donetsk Medical University as a GP.
+In 2002, she also obtained a degree in Economics from the School of Economics named after Mikhail Tugan-Baranovsky.
 In 2002 she received her Ph.D. in medical sciences with the thesis "Neurotic disorders in women".
+Once she became a People's Deputy of Ukraine, she never returned to medicine.